 FCPS is not responsible for damage to personally owned devices.
-If a student’s personally owned device is damaged at school, the student should put the device away and take it home at the end of the school day, so that the student and parent can troubleshoot the device.
+If a student’s personally owned device is damaged at school, the student should put the device away and let the teacher know.
+FCPS can provide a temporary loaner device to students to continue their learning.
+The student should take the personal device home at the end of the school day, so that the student and parent can troubleshoot the device.
 FCPS does not provide tech support or repair for personally owned devices.

 Internet Content Filtering

-The BYOD wireless system, FCPS Onboard, is used solely for device registration, not device management.
-FCPS does not monitor activities on BYOD devices.
-The purpose of FCPS Onboard is to provide an easy-to-use mechanism to register BYOD devices to allow those devices to access the FCPS network.
+The BYOD wireless system, FCPS Onboard, is used for device registration.
+It provides an easy-to-use mechanism to register BYOD devices to grant them permission to access the FCPS network.

 During the registration process, information such as IP address and MAC address are collected and logged to allow the network to recognize the device and its connection point for future logins.
 This information could also be used to look for a missing device, or to identify the source of any inappropriate activity discovered on our network.
-While it is not the intention of FCPS to actively manage, monitor, or access BYOD devices, FCPS does reserve the right to investigate all potential Acceptable Use Policy violations occurring on our network, including all FCPS and BYOD devices, to determine if any wrongdoing occurred.
+FCPS does not actively monitor the content on BYOD devices, however FCPS does reserve the right to investigate all potential Acceptable Use Policy violations occurring on our network, including all FCPS and BYOD devices, to determine if any wrongdoing occurred.